ytakefuji/air_calculator/README.md

 And add tesseract.exe of Tesseract-OCR directory PATH in .profile or .bashrc.

+$ pip install mediapipe

+Finally install aircalc

+$ pip install aircalc

-# How to run fingermath.py
+# How to run aircalc.py

-fingermath.py is a program for drawing an expression, for example, 4-5.
+aircalc.py is a program for drawing an expression, for example, 4-5.

-fingermath.py is based on mediapipe.
+aircalc.py is based on mediapipe.

 There are six states of five fingers recognized by mediapipe library:
 0-finger, 1-finger, 2-finger, 3-finger, 4-finger, and 5-finger respectively.